Bawdrip: Governance

 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

 For local government purposes, since 1 April 2023, the village comes under the unitary authority of Somerset Council.
 Prior to this, it was part of the non-metropolitan district of Sedgemoor, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Bridgwater Rural District.

 It is also part of the Bridgwater county constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election, and was part of the South West England constituency of the European Parliament prior to Britain leaving the European Union in January 2020, which elected seven MEPs using the d'Hondt method of party-list proportional representation.

 Transport

 Bawdrip lies just off the A39 approximately 2 mi from its junction with the M5 motorway.

-It formerly had a railway station, Bawdrip Halt on the Somerset and Dorset Joint Railway, giving rail access to Bridgwater and Glastonbury; the halt opened in 1923 and closed in 1951.
+It formerly had a railway station, Bawdrip Halt on the Somerset and Dorset Joint Railway, giving rail access to Bridgwater and Glastonbury; the halt opened in October 1923 and was closed on 1 December 1952.